iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.nsw.service___6.2.2 (217709)/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="au.gov.nsw.service 2 reviews"/>
 </p>

+> I'd l like to give this app five stars as it has functioned well in the past, but now it refuses log in on my mobile phone because my "device may be using non-standard software" and "for your security" I am not allowed to log in.
+Why is the NSW Government now dictating what I can or cannot do with my own personal device?
+Does this mean I need to spend hundreds of dollars on a new device simply to claim my $100 voucher?
+Or revert back to unsafe insecure out-dated official software?<br> :date: __2021-03-21 13:47:34__

+> It resets it self when I use other apps and then get back to it, Android.<br> :date: __2021-03-19 03:04:06__

 > Have tried to get vouchers, put address in, says I'm eligible, press the accept button the sits there and spins.
 Have been trying for 2 days now.
 Just great.<br> :date: __2021-03-13 11:49:39__